-To be eligible for DACA, immigrants must have entered the country before they were sixteen; have lived in the country continuously since June 15, 2007; been under 31 years of age on June 15, 2012, and physically present in the United States on that date.
-In addition, they have to either be in school, graduated from high school, have obtained a GED, or been honorably discharged from the Armed Forces or Coast Guard; and not have been convicted of a felony, a significant misdemeanor, multiple misdemeanors, or otherwise be considered a threat to national security or public safety.
+To be eligible for DACA, immigrants must have entered the country before they were sixteen, lived in the country continuously since June 15, 2007, been under 31 years of age on June 15, 2012, and been physically present in the United States on that date.
+In addition, they have to either be in school, have graduated from high school, have obtained a GED, or have been honorably discharged from the Armed Forces or Coast Guard; and not have been convicted of a felony, significant misdemeanor, multiple misdemeanors, or otherwise be considered a threat to national security or public safety.